 Medical Billing and Coding- Shall You Go In-house or Outsource it?

 Did you know that 90% of the claim denials are preventable?
-Considering these stats, processing billing in-house comes with a risk of delays and claims errors.
+Considering these stats, processing billing in-house comes with a high price.

-Outsourcing the billing not only reduces the errors; it also leads to increases cash flow, enhanced patient security, reduction in training charges that help you save on finances.
+Outsourcing billing not only reduces errors; it also leads to an increase in cash flow, enhanced security of patients’ records, and a reduction in training expenses.